ArchismanG/Simulated-Annealing-Floorplan-ECE-465/README.md

 ### Running the Program

-1. Download or clone the repository.
+1. Download or clone the repository (clone using Visual Studio).
 2. Open **PowerShell** or **VSCode Terminal**.
 3. Navigate to the directory:
    ```powershell